0nix/ggj21/twine/ending2.md

 You look down and you can't find the rest of your torso, your legs, or your feet.
 You're a half man.
 You're not even sure you have arms and legs anymore.

 "Will Lieutenant Oskar Sessler please give his final remarks?"
-Says the judge, unhinging it's jaw from what you can only assume is an arm.
+Says the judge, unhinging it's jaw with what you can only assume is an arm protruding from the front of his torso.
 You'd think he couldn't move his limbs, on account of him having his entire body impaled with large steel rebar wires.

 The courtroom walls warp and wobble, and the eyes continue to watch you from every angle.
 You look away, then you look again and it's Lieutenant Sessler.